- 3 Dollar tree trays. There are a few different types to choose from, but here are the ones I went with.

 I definitely made a few mistakes on this project, but learned along the way.
 Over all it is a nice functional piece.
 I recommend placing heaver items on the bottom tray, but over all this piece was surprisingly sturdy.
 I have picked it up one handed from the top tray as well as by one of the stir sticks, but times it was filled with things, and I never felt like it was going to break.
 Also, it should be noted that the stain showed up a little darker or lighter in some areas of the trays due to excess glue that was on the tray when it was made.
 This piece is not perfect, but it is functional.
 I also learned a few things from this project, which will help me with future projects, and will hopefully help you not to make some of the same mistakes.
 I currently have this piece sitting on a shelf behind me holding sticking notes, my phone charger, headphones, and some extra pieces from another project.

 I also made a white tier tray with marbling on the inside.
 If you are interested in seeing more photos of this and learning how I made that tier tray, then click here.
+I also made a brown version with a different stencil.
+You can check that one out here.
 Which style do you like better?